DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/selection.md

 ## Select All

-If your Grid configuration includes the `TableHeaderRow` plugin and the `TableSelection` plugin's `showSelectionColumn` property is set to true, the header row displays the Select All check box that provides the capability to select/deselect all rows.
+If you want your Grid can select/deselect all rows, you need to perform the following steps:

+- Add the `LocalSelection` plugin above the `TableSelection` one.
+- Add the `TableHeaderRow` plugin.
+- Set the `TableSelection` plugin's `showSelectAll` property to true.

 ### Without Paging